JckHamm3r/Tik-Tool/README.md

-# WISP-Tools
+# Tik-Tool
-Tools specifically designed for WISPs
+Tools specifically designed for WISPs to quickly configure MikroTik devices

 Change line #482 to the password that you want the device to have